TABLE OF CONTENTS

 A woman came to Belgium to apply for the legal cohabitation visa with her Belgian boyfriend.
 He was a student back then.
 Subsequently, she received the Orange Card.
 After waiting for the first round, the approval of her permanent stay was not positive.
 Reason being that the Belgian partner was a student.
 They reapplied for the second time.

 The Belgian partner found a job shortly after graduation.
 Another six months later, the result was once again depressing.
-She was again not approved her F Card permit.
+She was again not approved of her F Card.
 Surely, her partner could not fulfil one or the income proof requirements.
 Either he was not earning the minimum income required, or he did not work long enough.
-In the meanwhile, the woman makes use of the time by taking Dutch classes and social integration course.

 Ask Someone to be a Sponsor / Guarantor